mcc-prior-art/mcc-layer/README.md

 ## License

-License to be defined.

-This repository is published for public technical review and prior-art documentation.

-No open-source license has been granted unless explicitly stated in the repository.

-Until a license is selected, all rights are reserved by the author.
+This repository is licensed under the **MCC Evaluation License 1.0**.

+The materials are publicly available for **Non-Production Use**, including research, evaluation, testing, internal experimentation, architectural review, protocol discussion, and prior-art documentation.

+**Production Use is not granted under this license** and requires separate commercial terms.

+No express or implied patent license is granted.

+All rights not expressly granted are reserved.

+See [`LICENSE`](LICENSE) for the full license text.

 ---